cssnr/push-artifacts-action/README.md

 # Push Artifacts Action

-This is really just a POC! but it does something...
+This is really just a POC, but works and is in use.
+While it does rsync artifacts to a remote host, it is designed for screenshots because it creates a [swiper.js](https://github.com/nolimits4web/swiper) index.html with all the files synced and if served from a web server can be viewed in the browser.

 Will rsync the `source` (directory in the build) to `host`@`user` with `pass` on `port` to `dest` remote directory and append the `GITHUB_REPOSITORY` (org/repo) followed by `GITHUB_RUN_NUMBER` then `GITHUB_RUN_ATTEMPT` and optionally send